redhousestudio/redhousestudio.github.io/_projects/project1708-Niklas.md

   - img: "project1708-image05-thumb.png"
 ---

-When I heard Niklas' music for the first time in the car with Horst I was immediately attracted to his sound.
-We met in the studio of Niklas and started working on the material Niklas had recorded.
-We shaped the story of all tracks into a dreamy memory of the sea.
-I contributed basslines, melodies and sound programming.
-Few tracks were recorded again and I mixed everything in the RedHouse.
+When I heard Niklas' music for the first time in the car with Horst I was immediately attracted to his musical idea's.
+Not long after I went to the studio of Niklas and started working on the recorded material.<br />There were so many really good parts and performances but it lacked clearity in sounds, mix and composition.
+Niklas told me about the period when he recorded this and what he wanted to express.
+We used that as a landscape for the album: a dreamy memory of his time at the sea.
+I contributed grooves, basslines, melodies and sound-design.
+Few tracks were re-recorded under my guidance and I mixed everything in the RedHouse.

 The album entered the Billboard Classical chart Februari 2018.